-The heart of the system is the GURPS Basic Set.
-This defines the rules of the system, with far more detail and variety than we could squeeze into this book.
-It also covers rules for combat using figures on a hex map, and gives more details for spell-based magic and psionics (the same rules used for psychic powers in this book).
+The core of the system is the GURPS Basic Set.
+This defines the rules of the system, with far more detail and variation than we could squeeze into this book.
+It also covers rules for combat using figures on a hex map, and more detail on spell-based magic and psionics (the same rules used for psychic powers in this book).

-After the Basic Set was originally published, supplements and additional books extended the list of options for the game.
-To save gamers from having to purchase a vast library if they wanted to have access to useful GURPS rules, Steve Jackson Games published the two GURPS Compendium volumes.
+After the Basic Set was originally published, supplements and additional books added to the list of options for the game.
+To save gamers from having to purchase a vast library if they wanted to have access to useful GURPS rules, Steve Jackson Games published the two GURPS Compendiums.

-GURPS Compendium I: This deals with character creation, with detailed treatment and variant rules for attributes, many more advantages, disadvantages, and skills, and additional rules for the creation of nonhuman PCs.
+GURPS Compendium I: This deals with character creation, with detailed treatment and variant rules for attributes, many more advantages, disadvantages, and skills, and additional rules for the creation of PCs of non-human races.

-GURPS Compendium II: Subtitled "Combat and Campaigns," this provides more coverage of equipment, more detailed combat rules, systems for handling battles between armies, ships, or spaceships, and treatment of weird environments, poisons, alcohol, and different types of societies.
-Appendix B
+GURPS Compendium II: Subtitled ÍCombat and Campaigns, L this provides more coverage of equipment, more detailed rules for combat, systems for handling battles between armies, ships, or spaceships, and treatment of weird environments, poisons, alcohol, and different types of societies.